 Situated on Barns Lane in Dunham, the cottage is conveniently nestled between an old Methodist Chapel on one side (which has now been converted into a private residence), and a pub, The Vine Inn, directly opposite.

 We are not really sure exactly how old the cottage is.
-It pre-dates The Methodist Chapel next door which was completed in 1875, we believe that before that time, Church services were held at Kyrenia cottage in some sort of lean to building attached to it.
+It pre-dates The Methodist Chapel next door, which was completed in 1875.
+We believe that before that time, Church services were held at Kyrenia cottage in some sort of a lean to building that was attached to it.
 (In the late 1970's the Chapel ceased to be used for worship and was sold.
 It is now a lovely private residence.)
 Going back even farther, my parents said that as far as they knew, the cottage used to be two one up/one down cottages that were converted into one.
 This meant that the two rooms downstairs would have been separated and each would have had a ladder going to an upstairs room.
 Once the cottage was converted into one, a staircase to the upstairs was added.

 Mum would also help out up at the farm, as well as doing other small cleaning jobs over at the pub and also for a retired army Captain who was our neighbour.
 She never returned to full time work, preferring to do odd jobs whilst my sister and I were at school, so she could be there when we got home.